Our View on Legal Advice

 - Assist you in completing Alabama Family Trust documents

-- Help you understand what documents you need to provide in order to establish an Alabama Family Trust trust
+- Help you understand what documents you need to provide in order to establish a trust with Alabama Family Trust

-- Answer questions that deal specifically with an Alabama Family Tust trust you have established
+- Answer questions that deal specifically with a trust you have established with Alabama Family Trust

 - Provide legal advice

-- Calculate the amount of money you should deposit into the tust
+- Calculate the amount of money you should deposit into the trust

 - Tell you what you could or should do to qualify for government benefits